 Cardinal Wiseman Catholic School was founded by, and is part of, the Catholic Church.
 Our ethos is made explicit to our pupils, staff, parents/carers and community through our commitment to the Wiseman Virtues.
-These virtues embody what it means to be a person committed to leading a life of moral purpose, whether that person is of the Catholic faith, or of any other faith back-ground, or of no faith at all.
+These virtues embody what it means to be a person committed to leading a life of moral purpose, whether that person is of the Catholic faith, or of any other faith background, or of no faith at all.
+We ask everyone in our community to take pride in demonstrating these virtues and our rewards system reflects this.
+We know that when we demonstrate our virtues, we are the best versions of ourselves.

-In our school we find inspiration from the motto of Cardinal Wiseman, 'Omnia Pro Christo' - meaning 'All for Christ'.
+In our school, we find inspiration from the motto of Cardinal Wiseman, 'Omnia Pro Christo' - meaning 'All for Christ'.